interrogator/corpkit/doc_interrogate.md

 > `(cats?|dogs?|fish)`

+### Multiple search criteria

+When searching dependencies, a plus button beside the query entry box becomes clickable.
+If you click this, you are given space to add multiple query components.
+For example, if you wanted to count *help* as a verb, you might create search for `help` as lemma, and `^V` as POS (which will match any verbal POS tag).
+Use the plus and minus buttons to create or remove criteria.
+You can also choose between matching *any* of the criteria, or matching *all* of them.

 #### Dependency grammars

 Your data has actually been annotated with three slightly different dependency grammars.
 You can choose to work with: